Asthma Treatment

 Telehealth works well for mild-to-moderate flare-ups.
 You should be a known asthma patient, able to speak in full sentences, and not showing signs of low oxygen.
 Severe flare-ups need immediate emergency care.

-At Innocre Telehealth, our board-certified provider evaluates asthma patients in Delaware, Maryland, and Washington.
+At Innocre Telehealth, our board-certified provider evaluates asthma patients in Maryland, Washington, and Delaware.
 During your visit, your provider will review:

 Based on this, your provider may adjust your therapy, prescribe rescue medications, start a short course of oral steroids, or update your asthma action plan.
 Patients with poorly controlled or severe asthma are referred to a lung or allergy specialist for further testing and possible advanced treatments.